h2tc-roboticsx/H2TC/doc/data_file_explanation.md

 <!-- ## Terms We Created -->

 * subject 1 and 2
-  * subject 1: the subject who is equipped with the helmet and the gloves.
-The left person in Figure 4 of [the paper]().
+  * subject 1: the primary subject who is equipped with a helmet and gloves.
-  * subject 2: the subject who is equipped with only the head band.
-The right person in Figure 4 of [the paper]().
+  * subject 2: the auxiliary subject who is equipped with only the headband.
-* OptiTrack object ID
+* OptiTrack object id
-  * 115: the helmet
+  * 115: helmet
-  * 116: the right hand tracking plate
+  * 116: the marker set attached to the right hand
-  * 117: the left hand tracking plate
+  * 117: the marker set  attached to the Left hand
-  * 118: the headband
+  * 118: headband
   * 101: airplane
   * 102: round_plate
   * 103: apple